katilingban/zambezia-nampula-survey/README.md

   classDef none stroke:#000000,color:#000000,fill:#94a4ac;
 ```

+This produces the following outputs:

+- R object for processed baseline data that includes probability weights
+  for use in weighted analysis;
+- R object for processed endline data that includes probability weights
+  for use in weighted analysis.

-- To execute the data analysis workflow for the baseline and endline
+To execute the data analysis workflow for the baseline and endline
 survey data, run:

 ``` r
 targets::tar_make(dplyr::starts_with("baseline"))